Ms. Elizabeth Keller, Art

-I graduated with a Bachelors of Fine Art in Graphic Design from Maryland Institute College of Art.
+I graduated with a Bachelor's of Fine Art in Graphic Design from Maryland Institute College of Art.
 My passion for teaching children grew, so I went back to school to earn my Professional Teaching Certification in Florida.
 I am honored to teach art at Ozona and encourage all the students to find their artistic strengths.

-Coach Boychuk, Coach Harty and Coach Edwards
+Coach Boychuk, Coach Ruffino, and Coach Starck, Physical Education

 Introduction to the Ozona Physical Education Program Goals

 The PE Department at Ozona Elementary recommends that quality, daily physical education be available to all children.
 Quality physical education is both developmentally and instructionally relevant for all children being served.
-Appropriate instructional practices in physical education are those, which recognize children¡¦s development and changing movement abilities.
-Children¡¦s past psychomotor (body movement), cognitive (intellect), and affective (feelings) experiences are also recognized and accommodated in developmentally appropriate instruction.
+Appropriate instructional practices in physical education are those which recognize children's development and changing movement abilities.
+Children's past psychomotor (body movement), cognitive (intellect), and affective (feelings) experiences are also recognized and accommodated in developmentally appropriate instruction.
 We consider a variety of individual characteristics when developing units, daily lessons, and instructional strategies.
 Some individual characteristics include developmental status, fitness and skill levels, body size, and age.

-Our program instruction incorporates the best-known practices, derived from both research and teaching experiences, into a pattern of lessons that maximizes opportunities for learning success for all of our Ozona students.
+Our program instruction incorporates the best-known practices, derived from both research and teaching experiences, into a pattern of lessons that maximizes opportunities for learning success for all of our students.
 Our program is accountable through an ongoing daily assessment of student learning and progress.